Lake Lanier wildlife sailing: birds, eagles & fish you'll spot

 | Shoreline covered per hour | 3-5 miles | 8-12 miles | 15-25 miles |

 The wake matters too.
 Powerboat wakes wash bait fish out from under overhanging vegetation, disrupting the shore-hunting patterns of ospreys and kingfishers.
-When I sail past a shoreline, the ecosystem keeps working as it was.
+When I sail past a shoreline under wind only, the animals behave as if I were not there.
 Guests see behavior, not startle responses.
 If this is your first time on a boat like mine, first time on a sailboat what to expect walks you through the basics of the day.

 For a closer look at this, see Rehearsal dinner Lake Lanier sailboat: plan the night before.